Gilgit-Baltistan: Railways

 A railway through the region has been proposed; see Khunjerab Railway for details.

 Demographics

 Population

-The population of Gilgit Baltistan is 1,492,924 as of 2017, up from 873,000 in 1998.
-It was estimated to be 1.7 million in 2022.
-Around 20% of population is based in the cities of Gilgit and Skardu.
-Approximately 16.5% of the population was urban in 2017.
+The population of Gilgit Baltistan is 1,709,049 as of 2023.
+Around 20% of population is based in the cities of Gilgit and Skardu; approximately 83.5% of the population was rural in 2017.
 The fertility rate is 4.7 children per woman, which is the highest in Pakistan.
+The overall population growth rate between 1998 and 2011 was 63.1% making it 4.85% annually.
+The literacy rate of Gilgit-Baltistan is approximately 72%.